canonical/hotsos/doc/source/contrib/language_ref/internals.rst

     ((C1 and C2) and (C3 or C4)) and ((not C5) and C6)

-Any property type can be used and which ones are used will depend on the property implementing the collection.
+Any property type that returns a boolean value can be used (e.g.
+:ref:`requires` types).
 The final result is always AND applied to all subresults.

 FactoryClasses
 --------------